WSU Student Resources Guide

 HOW TO REGISTER

 Need help registering for classes?
 Have questions about math and English classes?
 Find course placement information.

 Visit the Registrar’s Solution Center for questions regarding grades, transcripts, registration, academic deadlines, degree audits, graduation requirements and more.

 Get free tutoring support provided by trained and nationally certified peers in a variety of topics.
 There are drop-in, appointment, virtual and in-person options.

 SI leaders create facilitated group study opportunities outside targeted class for participants to learn the course material and acquire valuable study skills.

 The Writing Center, located in Elizabeth Hall, offers peer tutoring on a drop-in basis and by appointment for any stage in the writing process.
 The Writing Center also offers online review of papers.
 The DELC provides a variety of out of classroom support for Developmental English courses.

-Offers tutoring, Supplemental Instruction (SI), computer lab and testing services at WSU Davis and the West Center.
+Offers free tutoring virtually and at WSU Davis and the West Center.